thecartercenter/nemo-docs/content/users/users.rst

 User permission levels
 ----------------------

-NEMO/ELMO has four user levels – Enumerator, Staffer, Coordinator, and Admin.
+NEMO has four user levels – Enumerator, Staffer, Coordinator, and Admin.
 Each user level has a different set of permissions based on the functions they are expected to perform during the missions.